apereo/cas/cas-server-documentation/protocol/OpenID-Protocol.md

 ###Enable OpenID in the AuthenticationManager

 The authentication manager is the place where authentication takes place.
 We must provide it two elements needed for a successful OpenId authentication.
 The first thing to do is to detect the user name from the OpenID identifier.
-When your CAS server will work as an OP, users will authenticate with an OpenID identifier, looking like this : `http://localhost:8080/cas/openid/*myusername*`.
-Actually, in your users database, this users login is probably `myusername`.
-We must provide the CAS server with a way to extract the user principal from the credentials he provides us.
-This is the first thing we'll do in this section: add an `OpenIdCredentialsToPrincipalResolver` to the authentication manager.
+When your CAS server will work as an OP, users will authenticate with an OpenID identifier, looking like this: `http://localhost:8080/cas/openid/myusername`.
+We must provide the CAS server with a way to extract the user principal from the credentials provided.
+So add an `OpenIdCredentialsToPrincipalResolver` to the authentication manager.
 The next thing to give CAS is a specialized authentication handler.

-Open the *`deployerConfigContext.xml`* file, and locate the `authenticationManager` bean definition.
+Open the `deployerConfigContext.xml` file, and locate the `authenticationManager` bean definition.
 It has two properties containing beans.
 In the credentials to principal property, add this bean definition:

 {% highlight xml %}
 <!-- The openid credentials to principal resolver -->